pivotal-cf/docs-pks/vsphere-host-group.hbs.md

 Another way to segment resources within a cluster is using host groups.
 This means that within a cluster object you can specify certain ESXi hosts to be part of a host group.

-{{  vars.product }} users can define host groups in vSphere, then in the TKGI tile can specify the host group.
+{{  vars.product }} users can define host groups in vSphere, then in the {{ vars.product_short }} tile can specify the host group.
 Host groups align with the Availability Zone (AZ) construct in BOSH.

 For more information on vSphere host groups, refer to the [vSphere documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsan/vsan/8-0/vsan-planning/designing-and-sizing-a-virtual-san-cluster/designing-and-sizing-virtual-san-fault-domains.html).